 - Teach children to take risks safely

 - Develop the 'whole child', in conjunction with our 4 school badges: Kindness consideration and respect for all, Academic, Healthy Living and Creativity.

 - Develop a greater depth of learning which can then be applied to real-life outcomes

 During 2015-2016 we introduced the ‘REAL projects based learning’ curriculum across the school.
 During a staff training day at the beginning of term, we welcomed Carl Jarvis from Hartsholme Academy in Lincolnshire who spoke to us about planning ‘REAL projects’ and immersive learning.
 We were then able to use this alongside our list of ‘things that already work well’ to come up with a plan!
 This development in the curriculum had originated from huge successes in 'High Tech High' in America.

 From this point, teachers have worked with their pupils on planning exciting topics which lead to real-project, relevant outcomes.
 Over the past two years we have watched children take part in some wonderful experiences including digging for dinosaur bones; taking over a restaurant for the day to feed our parents; using flints to light small camp fires, digging and spending time in war trenches; completing a fast to raise money for the homeless and making jam to sell at the local farmers market.

-So what is the plan?
+So how is the curriculum planned?

 As the learning over the term progresses, the children are asked to critique each other’s work and learn to redraft and edit as a result, produce pieces of ‘beautiful work’ and complete ‘POL’s (presentations of learning).
-There will always be some aspects of the national curriculum that need to be taught but don’t fit with the theme/topic and these will still be taught discretely.
+There will always be some aspects of the national curriculum that need to be taught that don’t fit with the theme/topic and these will still be taught discretely.